- Windows 11 is officially announced and many users are looking to make the upgrade.

 This initiative will help with some of the confusion that sprung up around compatibility.
 If you already downloaded and installed the application, it should auto-update when you start it up again.

-The previous version of the tool caused some serious confusion among users, as they didn’t know exactly why their systems weren’t ready for the new OS.
+The previous version of the Windows 11 test tool caused some serious confusion among users, as they didn’t know exactly why their systems weren’t ready for the new OS.

 It mainly showed users a fail message with absolutely no details.
 However, now, you will know the reason why Windows 11 can’t run on your device, so you can make the necessary adjustments.

 Microsoft kept its promise and quickly released an update for the PC Health Check app.
-However, as we discovered, it seems that it crashes for many.
+However, it seems that it crashes for many.
 We would appreciate it if you’d leave a comment below saying how the app behaves for you.

 The sooner Microsoft is aware, the faster they’ll release a new fix.